-So, no matter if you’re single or taken in your 40s, you should remember that you have numerous opportunities ahead to live your life to the fullest, based on your inner wishes and desires.
+So, no matter if you’re single or taken in your 40s, you should remember that you have numerous opportunities to live your life to the fullest, based on your inner wishes and desires.

 5) You’ve already reached your career peak

 Think about it.
 How many jobs did you have throughout your life?
 Did you feel completely comfortable with any of them?
-Or maybe you feel that your current job is the best possible thing you could ever do.
+Or maybe you think that your current job is the best possible thing you could ever do.

-In any case, if you’re over 40, you’re likely to have tried various jobs and careers throughout your life.
+If you’re over 40, you’re likely to have tried various jobs and careers throughout your life.
 Now, either you’re settled down or looking for new opportunities in your life.